Ajoudi/youtube_channel_analysis/README.md

 ![alt text](./images/category_barchart.png)

 The graph below is the average duration of a caption line.
-Measures how fast a caption sentence is said
+Measures how fast a caption sentence is said  (duration in (ms))

 ![alt text](./images/avg_durations.png)